chitraanshpopli/player-season-performance/README.md

 Now run main.py and paste path to the downloaded file.

+##Todo
+Will add ability to create simple bar charts soon.

 ### Note:
 1. Original file is changed.
 Keep a backup if you need the original file as well.
 2. All float values are rounded off to 2 digits of decimal.